sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-primer/get_started/install_linux.md

 ## Check for default linux driver

-Insert Tang Primer into your computer and execute lsusb to see the information.
+Plug in Tang Primer into your computer and execute lsusb to see the information.
 Make sure USB VID:PID is 0547:1002 as shown in image below

 ![](./../../../../zh/tang/Tang-primer/get_started/assets/USB_VID.jpg)